 This Is the ONLY Time You Should Wash a Turkey

-According to a recent study by the food safety experts at the USDA, washing or rinsing raw turkey can put you at risk of foodborne illness.
-There's only one time you should wash a raw turkey.
-And that's after you've brined the bird.
+According to a study by the food safety experts at the USDA, washing or rinsing raw turkey can put you at risk of foodborne illness.
+There's only one time you should wash a raw turkey, and that is after brining.
+Otherwise, do not wash a turkey before cooking.

 In fact, this advice holds true for most raw meats and poultry.
 Research shows that when you rinse raw meat and poultry, you're not simply washing bacteria safely down the drain, you're actually spreading bacteria around the kitchen.

 There's the splash factor, of course.
 No matter how careful you are, water can splash bacteria "up to 3 feet surrounding your sink," according to Marianne Gravely of the Food Safety Education Staff of the USDA's Food Safety and Inspection Service.
 But even if you've been vigilant about washing your hands after touching the turkey, you can still spread bacteria by accidentally touching, say, a cross-contaminated countertop and then touching the refrigerator door handle, dishes, utensils, towels, table tops, other food, your cell phone, etc.